opendocsg/slw-judgments-backfill/2018_SGHC_23/report.md

 **_Assessment_**

 28     As noted at [26]-[27] above, the Accused’s claim was simply that he did not know what he had received from Boy Jack and Boy Siva.
 The Accused did not explain what he had thought or believed that he received from Boy Jack and Boy Siva.
 This is fatal to any attempt to rebut the s 18(2) presumption.
-As explained by the Court of Appeal in _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633 (“ _Obeng Comfort_ ”) at [39]:
+As explained by the Court of Appeal in _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span> (“ _Obeng Comfort_ ”) at [39]:

  39 In a case where the accused is seeking to rebut the presumption of knowledge under s 18(2) of the MDA, as a matter of common sense and practical application, he should be able to say what he thought or believed he was carrying, particularly when the goods have to be carried across international borders as they could be prohibited goods or goods which are subject to tax.
 It would not suffice for the accused to claim simply that he did not know what he was carrying save that he did not know or think it was drugs.
 If such a simplistic claim could rebut the presumption in s 18(2), the presumption would be all bark and no bite. ...